rochejul/json-walker/packages/browser/README.md

 ## Usage

-Ensure to import the polyfill, through an import:
+Ensure to import the library, through an import:

 ```js
 import * as walker from '@wjson-walker/browser';